by Leigha Woods,

 Small and medium‑sized enterprises (SMEs) play a vital role in supporting the NHS.
 They bring agility, innovation and strong value for money – qualities that are essential as the health service works to meet the ambitions of the 10‑Year Health Plan and respond to rising demand across elective recovery, digital transformation and community‑based care.

 Around 85% of NHS suppliers fall into this category.
-Their ability to adapt quickly, innovate and problem‑solve makes them uniquely placed to help the NHS deliver better outcomes for patients, staff and local communities.
+SMEs can adapt quickly, innovate and problem‑solve creatively.
+This makes them uniquely placed to support better outcomes for patients, staff and local communities.
 SMEs cover a broad range of companies, from one-person set-ups to companies with 250 employees.

 This blog explores why SMEs matter now more than ever – and how NHS SBS framework agreements make it easier for NHS organisations to access the outcomes they deliver.